 But if you come up through the ranks — you at least get to observe how others do it.
 If you skip past all this, you may have missed seeing some basic stuff in practice that just helps.

-So if you haven’t hired and managed managers before … my learning even in The Age of Teal … is that a few simple-ish processes can make being a Better Manager as simple as pie.
+So if you haven’t hired and managed managers before, my learning is that a few simple-ish processes can make being a Better Manager as simple as pie.

 Here are my top suggestions:

 - Have unstructured weekly, or at least biweekly, 1-on-1s with all your VPs.
 So many folks just don’t do this.
 The key is to have no deep agenda, that it not be a performance review.
 It’s the opposite.
 It’s a chance for each VP to raise thoughts on his or her mind, without structure or boundaries.
 To brainstorm.
 To get help.
 To show off.
 To get some love from Mom or Dad.
 Whatever it is.
 It can be a 20 minute meeting.
 But you gotta do this.

 - Then, try to get your VPs to have 1-on-1s with each other.
 Your VP of Sales and VP of Marketing need their own 1-on-1.
 If they haven’t done this before, get them to.
 Same with VP of Product and Engineering.
 Sales and Customer Success, etc. Yes — they work together Every Single Day.
 But that’s not the same thing. >> Offer to pick up the tab for lunch or dinners here. <<

 - Have weekly staff meetings.
 Yes, you need to do this.
 Every week, the management team gets together for 30-45 minutes and just updates everyone on what they are working on.
 I know you Slack and email.
 But this forces you to do it together.
 As CEO, have a really basic agenda for this one (unlike 1-on-1s) … but really basic.